5 minute read.

-Q. Can I also register book chapters, dissertations and other content types under the same prefix?
+Q. Can I also register book chapters, dissertations and other record types under the same prefix?

 A. Yes you can.
-You can register any of the different content types we support under one prefix.
+You can register any of the different resource types we support under one prefix.

 Q. Will you be doing more events in this region in future?